 Most people believe that developing a program or an app requires software developers to write the code, and that's all necessary to make the customer's dream come true.
 There is an absolute chasm between what the client says and what the programmer will eventually do.
 That is because the customer thinks on the scale of the ultimate goal: what the software should do and what he wants to use it for, while the programmer is obliged to ponder over the implementation details: how the program should work and how to do that in the right way.

 Information technology business analysts identify the existing customer's business challenges and turn them into reliable and effective solutions.

 Role of Business Analyst in Software Development Life Cycle

 In consumer product companies, the IT business analyst role is often represented by the product manager or marketing person.
 In essence, the product manager operates as a business analyst, often emphasizing understanding the market landscape and anticipating external users' needs.
 But, suppose the project has both a product manager and a BA.
-In that case, the former usually concentrates on the external market and user requests, while the latter translates this information into functional requirements.
+In that case, the former usually concentrates on the external market and user requests, while the latter translates this information into requirements.

-BA's primary role is to identify business requirements and convert them into a solution by figuring out why users need a new application and then defining the user, functional, and quality requirements that teams can use to evaluate, plan, design, and build a product.
+BA's primary role is to identify business requirements and convert them into a solution by figuring out why users need a new application and then defining the user, functional, and non-functional requirements that teams can use to evaluate, plan, design, and build a product.

 Documentation Of Requirements

 The business analyst in information technology works with specifications at all stages of the product development lifecycle and continuously acts as a liaison between the customer and the team.
 (S)He produces required documentation (requirements) to keep everybody on the same page by understanding stakeholders' vision and translating it to all involved in the project.
 Requirements are clear descriptions of what needs to be implemented in a product: system behavior, properties, and attributes.

 The documents that describe different types of requirements are divided into three levels: